PatronBase/omnipay-authorizenetapi/README.md

 The webhooks can be configured in the Authorize.Net account settings page.
 They can also be fully managed through a REST API, so that a merchant site can register for all the webhooks that it needs.
-*Note that the webhook management RESTful API has not yet been implemented here.*
+*Note that the webhook management RESTful API is only partially implemented here.*

 Your notification handler is set up like this at your webhook endpoint: